bumps/bumps/doc/guide/optimizer.rst

 The green asterisk represents the best value, the green *E* the mean value and the vertical green line the median value.
 If the fit is not sensitive to a parameter, or if two parameters are strongly correlated, the parameter histogram will show a box rather than a hump.
-Spikey shapes (either in the histogram or the maximum likelihood line) indicate lack of convergence or maybe not enough steps.
+Spiky shapes (either in the histogram or the maximum likelihood line) indicate lack of convergence or maybe not enough steps.
 A chopped histograms indicates that the range for that parameter is too small.